Shirabad, Gilan

-Shirabad (شیرآباد, Romanized as Shīrābād) is a village in Haviq Rural District, Haviq District, Talesh County, Gilan Province, Iran.
-In the 2006 census, its population was 672, in 169 families.
-It is known for its rice and kiwifruit.
-Kiwifruit was introduced by Bahman Jalili and for his dedicated hard work observed the certified reward from Iranian government's Department of Agriculture.
+Shirabad (شیرآباد) (Note: Also romanized as Shīrābād) is a village in Haviq Rural District (Note: Formerly Kargan Rud Rural District) of Haviq District in Talesh County, Gilan province, Iran.
+Shirabad is known for its rice and kiwifruit.
+Kiwifruit was introduced by Bahman Jalili and for his dedicated hard work received the certified reward from Iranian government's Department of Agriculture.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 672 in 169 households.
+The following census in 2011 counted 701 people in 212 households.
+The 2016 census measured the population of the village as 832 people in 265 households.